Arkansas Electric Rate Update - Residential - Central - Liberty

 Liberty has a list of various agencies that may be able to provide financial assistance for some portion of the utility bill.
 This list is available on our website or customers can call our Customer Care team at 1-800-206-2300.

 - Over 5,274 electric customers served

-- Last rate update was effective in September 2014
+- The last rate update for Arkansas customers was effective in September 2014.

 Key Investments Included in the Rate Update